TGWeaver/CDDA-Sky-Islands/README.md

 - The game uses code to search large areas of the map.
 That means you may run into load times of up to a couple minutes at times.
 You will generally be warned of these in-game, so please be patient.
 - Save often because there WILL be bugs and even occasionally crashes at this stage.

-## Changelog
-**v0.2** This version should be compatible with old saves, but may require you to update C:DDA.
-- Added multiple difficulties, changed default timer from 24 hours to 4 hours.
-- Extracts can now spawn much further away.
-- Added many more mission types, monstergroups to fill them with, and more.
-- You now receive multiple missions per expedition.
-- Added warp shards as mission rewards, and items to craft them into
-  - Added warped bags to bring bulk materials home.
-  - Added warped carrier to bring animals home.
-  - Added warped hauler to strap a single item into for bonus hauling.
-  - Added "Infinitree" to harvest logs and sticks at home.
-  - Made Quickheal pills craftable.
-  - Added Homeward Mote for "life insurance" on specific expeditions.
-  - Added Earthbound pill to extend your current raid's timer.
-  - Added a way to get an Autodoc on your island.
-  - Added a way to cash in warp shards in exchange for random artifacts.
-- Replaced starting Quickheal stockpile with Salve of Forgiveness, which heals you for free until you win 5 expeditions.
-- Added unlockable progress.
-Initially, only some mission types are available, and you will only deploy to fields.
-After 5 wins, more mission types will unlock, and you may start deploying to forests.
-After 10 wins, all mission types are unlocked and you may start deploying to houses.
-- Added a Stat Stone that can tell you how many expeditions you've gone on, as well as total wins and losses.
-- Cleaned up your island!
-All the misc. trash will now spawn pre-gathered on a single tile so you don't have to go sweeping every time you start a new game.
-- Warp disintegration is more lethal.
-- Many text prompts are more clear.
-- Added a way to regrow grass at your home island, just for looks.
-- Numerous bug and balance fixes.
+Changelog has been moved to the bottom!
+Scroll down!

 # Overview
 This mod attempts to completely change how you play CDDA.

 You start off high in the sky on a floating island, and using a warp statue located there, will be teleported to a random location on the earth below to commence an "expedition".
-There, you are on a limited timer of only 4 hours and must fight, loot, and journey your way to the nearby exit portal.
+There, you are on a limited timer of only 6 hours and must fight, loot, and journey your way to the nearby exit portal.
 Use it, and you will bring all the items you were carrying back to the safety of your floating sanctuary, but you will not be able to return to the place you left behind.
 The better equipped you are, the more likely you will survive, but remember that bringing out too much gear will make it hard to carry much new loot home -- and dying with all that high quality gear means it's gone forever.
 Balancing what gear you are willing to risk on any expedition is an important consideration.

 ### You Can't Go Back